Zinovia Dushkova: Life

-Zinovia Dushkova was born in the village of Congaz in the Moldavian Soviet Socialist Republic (currently the Republic of Moldova).
+Dushkova was born in the village of Congaz in the Moldavian Soviet Socialist Republic (currently the Republic of Moldova).
 Her father, Vasily Ivanovich Dushkov (1925–1957), was the chairman of the collective farm "Russia" in Moldova.
 Her mother, Antonina Ivanovna Dushkova (1927–1980), was a land surveyor who participated in geological expeditions.
 Dushkova's father held a senior position, and for this reason, during Soviet times, he was not permitted to baptize his children.
 But her grandmother secretly brought the newborn child into a church and had her baptized.
 Since during the rite of baptism there was no one present except a priest and the grandmother, she became Dushkova's godmother and the child was named after her.
 As Dushkova's parents were absorbed in their work, she spent her entire early childhood with her grandmother.
 After her father's death in 1957 from fulminant tuberculosis, her grandmother became fully responsible for Dushkova's upbringing.
 After her grandmother's death in 1964, Dushkova's mother Antonina along with her 11-year-old daughter, moved to the village of Staroye Sheptakhovo in the Chuvash Republic.
-In 1970, Dushkova returned to Moldova, but then moved to work in Odessa, Ukraine, in 1971; from there, in 1972, she moved to the Russian Far East, where she spent the following 27 years.
+In 1970, Dushkova returned to Moldova, but then moved to work in Odesa, Ukraine, in 1971; from there, in 1972, she moved to the Russian Far East, where she spent the following 27 years.
 Dushkova moved to Moscow in 1999.

 Zinovia Dushkova has two sons: Andrey (born 1972), graduated Lomonosov Moscow State University, a linguist, and Sergey (born 1979), graduated Moscow State University of Civil Engineering, a social worker.